I have a good friend who we sometimes call “Mr. Safety.”

 We’ve got lots more information on charcoal grilling and smoking to help you get the most from your barbecue.
 Be sure to poke around the site and bookmark the stuff you like.

 I also invite you to share links with your friends and to join our community on social media.
-A little BBQ inspiration on your feed makes the day a whole lot better!
+A little BBQ inspiration on your feed makes the day a lot better!